 Sometimes you can find these low fares on Megabus without booking weeks in advance.
 But I say: why risk it?
 As soon as you find out you are going to be taking a trip, go online and buy your Megabus ticket and ensure that you get the best deal.

 2. Reserve a Seat

 Megabus offers you the option to reserve select seats on their buses.
 This is a great feature, especially if you are traveling with a companion.
-On other major bus lines you and your friend(s) often have to sit apart since there is no way to guarantee specific seats.
+On other major bus lines, you and your friend(s) might have to sit apart since there is no way to guarantee getting specific seats.

 Reserving a seat on the Megabus not only ensures that you can sit with friends, but it also lets you pick where exactly you want to sit on the bus.
 Not all seats are eligible for reservation, but there are seats on both levels to choose from.

-3. Keep Your Reservation Number Handy (It's Your Ticket!)
+3. Keep Your Reservation Number on Hand (It's Your Ticket!)